 How to Find Group Therapy Near You

-Group therapy is popular both in-person and online.
+Group therapy can be found both in-person and online.
 If you intend to use your insurance to subsidize treatment costs, consider asking your provider for a list of in-network facilities.
 If you know someone who has completed eating disorder treatment, you can ask them for a referral, too.
 If you’re currently attending individual therapy, your therapist may also be able to offer some options.
+You could also use an online platform like Equip Health, which offers therapy groups as part of a larger treatment plan.

 Who Is Able to Offer Group Therapy for Eating Disorders?